-Dr. Karen Landers, Assistant State Health Officer for the Alabama Department of Public Health, reports that there are 13 patients with confirmed Legionella pneumonia.
-Ten patients are suspected to have had Legionella pneumonia but test results on these patients are not back from the laboratory.
-One death from Legionella pneumonia is included in the 13 reported cases.
+Dr. Karen Landers, Assistant State Health Officer for the Alabama Department of Public Health, reports that there are 15 patients with confirmed Legionella pneumonia.
+Ten patients are suspected to have had Legionella pneumonia, but test results on these patients have not been returned from the laboratory.
+One death from Legionella pneumonia is included in the 15 reported cases.
 No new patients have been identified since Oct.
-10. Dr. Landers states, "The health department continues to work very closely with the physicians and hospitals to find any new patients."
+10.